 Yogurt is delicious and thought to be healthy with live probiotic cultures that improve our gut microbiome and immune response.
-However, these bacterial cultures generate hydrogen peroxide, the principal compound of oxidative stress.
+However, these bacterial cultures generate hydrogen peroxide.
+This is the principal compound of oxidative stress.
 Let’s learn more about how yogurt generates oxidative stress and the potential health implications.

 Streptococcus Generate Hydrogen Peroxide

 Streptococcus is a diverse genus that plays a role in disease and food production.
-Members of this genus generate high levels of hydrogen peroxide, the principal compound associated with oxidative stress, which deserves our attention.
+Members of this genus generate high levels of hydrogen peroxide.
+This is the principal compound associated with oxidative stress, which deserves our attention.
 The table below summarizes what is known about hydrogen peroxide production by different Streptococcus species.

 The phylogeny of the Streptococcus reveal other bacteria that may produce high levels of hydrogen peroxide.
 Streptococcaceae is a family that includes the genera Streptococcus, Lactococcus, and Lactovum.
 Lactococcus strains generate hydrogen peroxide.
 Two more related bacteria, Lactobacillus acidophilus and L. delbrueckii subsp. bulgaricus, also generate hydrogen peroxide.
 These bacteria are found in yogurt along with Streptococcus thermophilus.
 Let’s learn more about how dairy processors use these bacteria.